RCube-gh/atcoder-tools-mini/README.md

 - **🧪 Robust Local Testing (`test`)**: Compiles and tests your code against sample cases locally.
 Intelligently ignores trailing whitespaces and empty lines to prevent frustrating and unreasonable WAs.
 - **🚀 One-Command Submission (`ts` / `submit`)**: Submit directly from the CLI.
 The tool automatically infers the contest, task, and language context.
 Track real-time judging status right in your terminal!
 - **⚙️ Deep Customization**: Supports multiple programming languages natively and allows infinite customization of compilation/execution commands via `~/.atm_config.json`.
+- **🎯 Tab-Sync Fallback**: Effortlessly test and submit from *any* directory.
+If your CLI lacks context or test cases, `atm` magically infers the contest and problem ID directly from your active browser tab, extracting and running sample cases in a temporary room on the fly!
 - **🔗 Browser Integration (Cloudflare Bypass)**: Uses a Chrome Extension with Native Messaging to securely download contest cases and submit code using your active browser session.
 This ensures stable and reliable communication with AtCoder directly from your terminal, elegantly bypassing Cloudflare 403 blocks!

 ---